emustudio/emustudio.github.io/_documentation/user/_doc/ram/ramc-ram.md

 ### Instructions section

-There exist many possible formats or variations of RAM instructions, unfortunately the syntax is not very unified.
+There exist many possible formats or variations of RAM instructions, unfortunately, the syntax is not very unified.
 I guess the reason is that RAM is not a real machine, and for the purposes of the algorithm analysis the machine is so simple that it's description is repeated in almost every paper where it appears.

-For this reason, instructions format or the whole vocabulary might be different of what you expected or used for.
-We have to live with it; but the differences are really small.
+For this reason, the instructions format or the whole vocabulary might be different from what you expected or used for.
+We have to live with it, but the differences are really small.

 Instructions should follow the Input section, but the sections can be mixed.
 It is just good practice to have input separated from the code.
-Each instruction must be on separate line, in the form:
+Each instruction must be on a separate line, in the form:

     [LABEL:] INSTRUCTION [; optional comment]

-Each instruction position can be optionally labelled with some identifier (`LABEL` field), followed by a colon (`:`) character.
-The labels can be then referred in other instructions.
+Each instruction position can be optionally labeled with some identifier (`LABEL` field), followed by a colon (`:`) character.
+The labels can be then referred to in other instructions.

 Comments begin with a semicolon (`;`) character and continue to the end of the line.
 There are no multi-line comments.

-Instructions consists of the operation code and optional operand, separated with space (` `).
+Instructions consist of the operation code and optional operand, separated with space (` `).

 Operation code is expressed as an abbreviation of corresponding operation (e.g. `SUB` for SUBtraction).
-Operand can be one of three types: constant (`=i`), direct operand (`i`), where `i` specifies the register index on tape and indirect operand (`*i`), where the address of operand specified is stored in register _R~i~_.
+An operand can be one of three types: constant (`=i`), direct operand (`i`), where `i` specifies the register index on tape and indirect operand (`*i`), where the address of operand specified is stored in register _R~i~_.

 The following table describes all possible instructions, usable in the RAM simulator: